NicolasRouquette/tasksat/doc/getting-started.md

 }
 ```

-It specifies a tasknet of a robot that is supposed to drive to a target, but the driving engine needs to be heated first.
+It specifies a tasknet of a rover that is supposed to drive to a target, but the driving engine needs to be heated first.
 It defines
 two timelines (global variables that tasks can update) and two tasks.
 The `battery` time line is bound to be within 0 to 100 (its type) but a constraint is that it stays within 10 to 100 in a schedule.
 Its initial value is 10.
 The `location` timeline is an enumerated type representing the rover's location.